dataobservatory-eu/music/content/post/2021-06-03-iotables-release/index.md

-+++
+---
-title = "Economic and Environment Impact Analysis, Automated for Data-as-Service" subtitle = "Our new open source release will help with automated economic impact and environmental impact analysis." date = 2021-06-03T16:00:00 lastmod = 2021-06-03T16:00:00 draft = false
+title:  "Economic and Environment Impact Analysis, Automated for Data-as-Service"
+subtitle:  "Our new open source release will help with automated economic impact and environmental impact analysis."
+date:  2021-06-03T16:00:00
+lastmod:  2022-08-30T13:01:00+02:00
+draft:  false

+doi: 10.5281/zenodo.6033771

-authors = ["Daniel Antal"]
+authors:  ["Daniel Antal"]

-tags = ["Open data", "Open science", "iotables", "Music industry", "economic impact analysis", "environmental impact analysis", "music supply"]
+tags:
+ - Open data
+ - Open science
+ - iotables
+ - Economic Impact Analysis
+ - Enviromental Impact Analysis

-summary = "rOpenGov, Reprex, and other open collaboration partners teamed up to build on our expertise of open source statistical software development further: we want to create a technologically and financially feasible data-as-service to put our reproducible research products into wider user for the business analyst, scientific researcher and evidence-based policy design communities.
+summary:  "rOpenGov, Reprex, and other open collaboration partners teamed up to build on our expertise of open source statistical software development further: we want to create a technologically and financially feasible data-as-service to put our reproducible research products into wider user for the business analyst, scientific researcher and evidence-based policy design communities.
 Our new release will help with automated economic impact and environmental impact analysis."

-projects = ["eu-datathon_2021"]
+projects:
+ - Eviota

 # Featured image
-[image]
-  # Caption (optional)
+image:
-  caption = ""
+  caption:  ""

-  # Focal point (optional)
-  # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Center"
+  focal_point:  "Center"

-  # Show image only in page previews?
-  preview_only = true
+  preview_only:  true

-+++
+categories:
+- R-bloggers
+---

 We have released a new version of [iotables](https://iotables.dataobservatory.eu/) as part of the